5 Best Powerlifting Shoes in 2023

 What makes powerlifting shoes special

-Powerlifting shoes are customized shoes made to support and stabilize heavy lifting during powerlifting contests or training.
+Powerlifting shoes are customised shoes made to support and stabilise heavy lifting during powerlifting contests or training.
 They are created expressly to improve performance and lower the risk of injury.

 One of the main features of a powerlifting shoe is its flat sole.
 When lifting heavy weights, a flat sole provides a stable base, enabling the lifter to keep good form and lower the chance of injury.
 The sole is constructed from a firm material, such as rubber or plastic, to enhance stability and grip on the lifting surface.